intel/linux-sgx-driver/README.md

   * 6th Generation Intel(R) Core(TM) Processor or newer
 - Configure the system with the **SGX hardware enabled** option.

-**Note:** Refer to [Intel SGX Programming reference guide](https://software.intel.com/sites/default/files/managed/48/88/329298-002.pdf)   section 1.7.2 to make sure your cpu has the SGX feature.
+**Note:** Refer to the *"Intel® SGX Resource Enumeration Leaves"* section in the [Intel SGX Programming reference guide](https://software.intel.com/sites/default/files/managed/48/88/329298-002.pdf) to make sure your cpu has the SGX feature.

 ### Build the Intel(R) SGX Driver
 **Note:** To use the SGX 2.0 driver, checkout or download the sgx2 branch and then follow the build instructions.